 Our schools work in accordance with local procedures for PREVENT and with other agencies, sharing information and concerns as appropriate.
-Where we have concerns about extremism or radicalisation, we will seek advice from appropriate agencies and, if necessary, refer to Social Care and / or the Channel Panel.
+Where we have concerns about extremism or

 Serious violence

 All staff are aware of indicators which may signal that children are at risk from or involved with serious violent crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in well-being, or signs of assault or unexplained injuries.
 Unexplained gifts or new possessions could also indicate that a child has been approached by, or is involved with, individuals associated with criminal networks or gangs.